K10Codes/LibraryManagement/README.md

 3. In-memory Mongo DB.
 4. Gradle

-### Building
+### Build
-Right now, this app is to built as UI and backend separate.
-For backend :
+* Run `gradlew clean build` from the root directory to build the project.
-* Run `gradlew clean build` from within the root directory.
-This would run a spring boot application hosted on port 8080.
+* Run `gradlew bootRun` from the root directory.
+This would host an instance of the application on 8080 port.

-For UI :
-* Run `ember s --proxy "http://localhost:8080"` inside the 'web-app' directory to build the UI for the project .

 ## Running

-* Visit the app at [http://localhost:4200](http://localhost:4200).
+* Visit the app at [http://localhost:8080](http://localhost:8080).

 ##Design Thoughts/Approach :